Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 How to Calculate Your Tax Refund

-Every year when you file your income taxes, three things can happen.
-You can learn that you owe the IRS money, that the IRS owes you money or that you’re about even, having paid the right amount in taxes throughout the year.
-If the IRS owes you money it will come in the form of a tax refund.
+Every year when you file your income taxes, three things can happen: You can owe the IRS money, the IRS could owe you money, or you end up roughly even by paying the right amount in taxes throughout the year.
+If the IRS owes you money, it will come in the form of a tax refund.
 However, if you owe the IRS, you’ll have a bill to pay.
-SmartAsset's tax return calculator above can help you figure out how much money could be coming your way, or how much you’re likely to owe.
+Our tax return calculator can help you figure out how much money could be coming your way, or how much you’re likely to owe.

-Why would the IRS owe you a tax refund?
-There are several possible scenarios.
-You might have overpaid your estimated taxes or had too much withheld from your paycheck at work.
-You might also qualify for so many tax deductions and tax credits that you eliminate your tax liability and are eligible for a refund.
-A tax return calculator takes all this into account to show you whether you can expect a refund or not, and give you an estimate of how much to expect.
+There are several reasons why the IRS could owe you a tax refund.
+These include having overpaid your estimated taxes or withholding too much from your paycheck at work.
+You might also qualify for enough tax deductions and tax credits that you eliminate your tax liability and are eligible for a refund.
+Our tax return calculator takes all this into account to show you whether you can expect a refund or not, and give you an estimate for how much you could get.

 Photo credit: © iStock/DNY59

-Remember that a tax deduction reduces your taxable income, cutting your tax bill indirectly by reducing the income that's subject to a marginal tax rate.
-A tax credit is a dollar-for-dollar discount on your tax bill.
+While a tax deduction reduces your taxable income, a tax credit is a dollar-for-dollar discount on your tax bill.
 So, if you owe $1,000 but qualify for a $500 tax credit, your tax bill goes down to $500.
+However, getting that difference refunded to you will depend on whether the tax credits that you qualify for are refundable.

-What if you’re eligible for tax credits that are greater than what you owe – say, $1,000 in tax credits with a $500 liability?
-Whether you get that $500 difference refunded to you will depend on whether the tax credits you qualify are refundable or not.
 Refundable tax credits go into your tax refund if they exceed what you owe.
-By contrast, some tax credits are nonrefundable, which means they have the power to reduce your tax liability down to zero but can’t be refunded to you if they exceed your liability.
-Our tax return calculator will take all of this into account when figuring out what you can expect at tax time.
+By contrast, some tax credits are nonrefundable, which means that they can reduce your tax liability down to zero, but can’t be refunded to you if they exceed your liability.
+Our tax return calculator takes all of this into account when figuring out what you can expect at tax time.

 How to Track Your Tax Refund